Getting Started as a System Designer

 Deciding How To Set Up Your System

-The first step to setting up your system in TTM is determining what each TTM Entity will represent.
+The first step to setting up your system in Hedron is determining what each Hedron Entity will represent.
 For large strokes of your content, you will likely want to use one of the core entities mentioned above.
 Note: depending on your system, you may not need to set-up or use all of the entity types provided.

 Abilities are generally re-usable sets of powers, actions, or bonuses.
 Specifically, Abilities can be added to other abilities, items, classes, feats, heritages, or characters themselves.
 Thus, you can use these to represent the basic building block of your system.
 In a way, they are "What can a character do?"